-It’s a funny thing to be in your early twenties with an autoimmune disease.
-No one ever expects it.
-The assumption is that if you’re young and appear to be fit, healthy, and happy it’s not possible for you have an awful life affecting condition.
+It’s a funny thing to be in your early 20s with an autoimmune disease.
+No one expects it.
+The assumption is that if you’re young and appear to be fit, healthy and happy, it’s not possible for you to have an awful, life-affecting condition.

 But it is — and I do.

-My name is Kristiana Page.
-I’m a 20-year-old Australian surfer, barista, and university student; and I have Stage 4 lupus nephritis.
+I am Kristiana Page, a 20-year-old Australian surfer, barista and university student.
+I have Stage 4 lupus nephritis.

 I’ve always been a fighter.
 Applying my family’s motto “never give up” to all aspects of my life, there was never a situation I didn’t believe I couldn’t ultimately and completely conquer — until they diagnosed me with lupus three months ago.

-While there are a lot of unknowns in relation to my new companion lupus, there are two things they’re certain of: they don’t know what causes it and there is no complete cure.
+While there are a lot of unknowns in relation to my new companion lupus, there are two things of which they are certain: They don’t know what causes it and there is no complete cure.

 Translation: I will live with this for the rest of my life.

-I remember the day I was admitted to the emergency room and doctor after doctor came in to assess me, trying to work out what was wrong with me.
+I remember the day I was admitted to the emergency room and doctor after doctor came in to assess me, trying to work out what was wrong.
 To paint you a picture: I had put on 26 pounds of fluid and gone up two jean sizes in the space of about three weeks.
-As a whole, at least mentally, my world felt like it was not only crumbling but crashing before my very eyes as I watched utterly and completely helpless.
+As a whole, at least mentally, my world felt like it was not only crumbling, but crashing before my very eyes as I watched, completely helpless.

 At the time, I was oblivious to the fact that the doctors kept coming back to the spots and rash on my face.
-I did not understand that those tell-tale signs would mark the start of a new chapter of my life that I won’t ever come back from.
+I did not understand that those tell-tale signs would mark the start of a new chapter of my life.

-You may have heard lupus referred to as the werewolf or wolf disease.
-This stems from these two reasons: the photosensitive red rash often gives someone with lupus a wolf-like appearance and in early France many claimed that the skin lesions looked similar to that of a wolf scratch or bite.
+You may have heard lupus referred to as the werewolf, or wolf disease.
+That term stems from two reasons: The photosensitive red rash often gives someone with lupus a wolf-like appearance, and in early France many claimed that the skin lesions looked similar to that of a wolf scratch or bite.

-I’ve reference the wolf in the name of my column for two main reasons.
+I’ve included “wolf” in the name of my column for two reasons.

-First, I can’t deny my love of a good play on words but more than that I’m a huge believer in creating meaning and symbols for myself.
-When I was first diagnosed I made all kinds of promises to myself not even knowing if I’d actually be able to keep any of them.
+First, I can’t deny my love of a good play on words, but more than that I’m a huge believer in creating meaning and symbols.
+When I was first diagnosed I made all kinds of promises to myself not knowing if I’d actually be able to keep any of them.

 I promised myself that I wouldn’t let it get to me.
-That I would always my best to stay strong no matter how hard it tried to knock me down.
+That I would always do my best to stay strong, no matter how hard it tried to knock me down.

-I promised myself that no matter how many heavy weighted terms and phrases — like ‘long-term chronic illness,’ ‘immunosuppressants’, or ‘remission’ — got thrown my way that lupus would never define who I was, who I am, or who I will be.
+I promised myself that no matter how many heavyweight terms and phrases — like “long-term chronic illness,” “immunosuppressants,” or “remission” — were thrown my way, that lupus would never define who I was, who I am, or who I will be.

-But more than anything else I promised myself that regardless of how quickly my lupus should progress even in the short-term and no matter how much it restricted what I could eat, made my joints ache, or stopped me from sleeping I would never ever let it dictate my life — my life was mine and it would always belong to me.
+But, more than anything else, I promised myself that regardless of how quickly my lupus should progress, even in the short-term, and no matter how much it restricted what I could eat, how badly it made my joints ache, or how often it stopped me from sleeping, I would never ever let it dictate my life — my life was mine and it would always belong to me.

-I separate myself and my autoimmune disease by referring to my lupus as a “wolf,” because while it is part of my body it is not who I am and I’m determine to make sure that it never will be.
+I separate myself and my autoimmune disease by referring to my lupus as a “wolf” because, while it is part of my body, it is not who I am, and I’m determined to make sure it never will be.

-Life has dealt me a hand that many may claim is more than unfair, but I won’t spend the next forty-plus years of my life sulking over what is unable to be changed.
-At this point in my life there is very little that I have complete control over but attitude and perspective are solely mine and I won’t be giving them up anytime soon.
+Life has dealt me a hand that many may claim is more than unfair, but I won’t spend the next 40-plus years of my life sulking about what is unable to be changed.
+At this point, there is very little in my life that I have complete control over, but attitude and perspective are solely mine and I won’t give them up anytime soon.